drts01/notes/stackedit/az.md

 * **Situation**: Building TDI MVP with no budget or dev environment.
 * **Task**: As an engineer of a manage service provider, needed to build reliable infra for clients.
 * **Action**: Added a server, that was a decommissioned from a client, to the VMware/vSphere cluster.
 Gave it, it's own spinning rust to avoid using the production SAN.
 And create a VLAN for the VMs on this hypervisor node to provide some level of segmentation.
-* **Result**: Created a TDI pipeline and dev environment to build a base image for servers w/o having to purchase
+* **Result**: Created a TDI pipeline and dev environment to build a base image for servers w/o having to build another environment or purchase additional hardware.

 Converting data entry systems from EOL Windows and MS Office machines to running open source software that was receiving security updates.